dream-num/Luckyexcel/README.md

 <script src="https://cdn.jsdelivr.net/npm/luckyexcel/dist/luckyexcel.umd.js"></script>
 <script>
-    // Make sure to get the xlsx file first, and then use the global method window.LuckyExcel to convert LuckyExcel.transformExcelToLucky(
+    // Make sure to get the xlsx file first, and then use the global method window.LuckyExcel to convert LuckyExcel.transformExcelToLucky(file, function(exportJson, luckysheetfile){
-        file,
-        function(exportJson, luckysheetfile){

         // After obtaining the converted table data, use luckysheet to initialize or update the existing luckysheet workbook
         // Note: Luckysheet needs to introduce a dependency package and initialize the table container before it can be used luckysheet.create({
             container: 'luckysheet', // luckysheet is the container id data:exportJson.sheets,
             title:exportJson.info.name,
             userInfo:exportJson.info.name.creator
         });
-        },
-        function(err){
-            logger.error('Import failed.
-Is your fail a valid xlsx?');
     });
 </script>
 ```
 > Case [Demo index.html](./src/index.html) shows the detailed usage